appanp/supply-chain-fundas/supply_chain_terminology.md

 **Third Party Logistics (3PL) Billing**: 3PL billing is the process of calculating charges for services provided to a client and generating an invoice.
 In a 3PL warehouse, the provided services may include warehousing, transportation, inventory management, order fulfillment, and value-added services.
 Accurate billing is essential to ensure transparent and accurate financial transactions and bookkeeping.
 It also facilitates effective revenue management to keep your company profitable.
 You can bill customers manually or leverage 3PL billing software built for making calculating, generating, issuing, and recording invoices easier.
 This is a WMS feature.
 For more info, refer to [this link](https://www.logiwa.com/blog/3pl-billing-automation) and [3PL Billing: Guide to Optimizing Your Invoicing Process](https://www.cadretech.com/blog/3pl-billing/).

 **Transportation Management System (TMS)**: It is a software platform that helps businesses effectively plan, execute, and optimise the movement of goods from point A to point B. It provides end-to-end visibility and control over every aspect of your supply chain, allowing you to streamline operations, enhance collaboration, and make data-driven decisions.
-For more info, refer to [this link](https://www.maersk.com/logistics-explained/supply-chain-management/2024/05/16/transportation-management-system).
+For more info, refer to [this link](https://www.maersk.com/logistics-explained/supply-chain-management/2024/05/16/transportation-management-system) and [Korber TMS infographic](https://library.ksc-s.com/m/4ba6516654de6a2d/original/Transport-Management-Systems-TMS.pdf).

 **Truck Loading**: Truck loading constitutes the process by which products are placed on a vehicle in order to be transported to their destination (a distribution center, another warehouse, or directly to the end customer).
 It’s vital to make sure that the weight distribution in the truck is correct and, particularly, that there are no mistakes in the goods dispatched or assigned.
 Properly loading goods onto a truck is a complex process, especially when faced with increasingly varied packaging, unit loads, and transportation modes.
 Software and digitalisation are the solution to this issue, as they help to automate a large part of this process, making it quicker and more effective.
 This is a WMS feature.
 For more info, refer to [this link](https://www.mecalux.com/blog/truck-loading-software).